 Community Conservation Assistance Program

 The Community Conservation Assistance Program (CCAP) is a voluntary, incentive-based program designed to improve water quality through the installation of various best management practices (BMPs) on urban, suburban and rural lands not directly involved with agriculture production.
 Interested landowners may apply to their local soil and water conservation district for financial and technical assistance for the installation of BMPs to protect water quality.
 Applications are ranked based on local water quality priorities and, if eligible, a conservation plan is prepared.
 Landowners may receive financial assistance of up to 75 percent of the pre-established average cost of the BMP.
 CCAP can help educate landowners on water quality, stormwater management and retrofit practices to treat stormwater runoff.
+Click here for information on the 2019 program.

 Agriculture Cost Share Program